Lumbar Puncture Under Fluoroscopy

 Notify your physician

-Inform your physician of any medications you are currently taking, including non-prescription drugs.
+Before you have the procedure, inform your physician of any medications you are currently taking, including non-prescription drugs.
 Also tell your physician if you are allergic to any medications.

 If you have any of the following conditions, please notify your physician: